sammuelyee/docs/faqs.md

 ### How to export datasets from CartoDB?

 You can export any of your datasets for use offline.
-The Export option is available from the Edit menu of your Data View.
+The *Export* option is available from the Edit menu when a dataset is selected.
+Additionally, you can also export a dataset layer directly from a selected map with the *Export layer* menu option.

 1. Click *Your datasets* from the dashboard drop-down menu